incusdata/py1st/Introduction.md

 ---

-[![Python logo](res/w-py-ico.svg){height=1.15em}](https://python.org "CPython Home Page") [Python First](https://github.com/incusdata/py1st#python-first "GitHub — Incus Data / Python First") Wiki contains pages covering important Python topics.
+[![Python logo](res/w-py-ico.svg){height=1.15em}](https://python.org "CPython Home Page") [Python First](https://py.1st.dev "Python First Site") contains pages covering important Python topics.
 The order they could be read, depends on you requirements — each page is roughly chapter length.
 Towards the end of many pages, more advanced material may be discussed.
 Beginners can safely ignore advanced material in the short term — the content can be revisited when appropriate.

 [idgh-pylogo-svg]:
    res/w-py-ico.svg